Sky Network Television: Acquisition of Discovery NZ

 On 22 July 2025, Warner Bros.
 Discovery confirmed it would sell its New Zealand assets including the Three TV channel and ThreeNow streaming service to Sky TV, effective 1 August.
 On 28 July, Sky TV confirmed that Discovery NZ would be renamed Sky Free following the acquisition due to legal reasons.
 Sky also filed trademark applications for the names and logos for Sky Free and SkyFree with the Intellectual Property Office of New Zealand.
 Sky also confirmed that it would retain the Three TV and ThreeNow brands.

 According to Stop Press, the acquisition of Three is expected to give Sky a combined audience reach of 2.2 million linear viewers and 1.2 million digital viewers per week.
 In addition, Sky and Three will share NZ Rugby's broadcast rights for the next five years.
 On 13 August, Sky's chief media and data officer Lauren Quaintance, who played a role in Sky's acquisition of Three and boosting the company's advertising revenue, announced he would resign.
 Warner Bros.
 New Zealand and Australia's former head of networks, Juliet Peterson, also joined Sky's executive team with responsibility for managing the company's advertising revenue and business-to-business activities including the Sky Free channels.

+In February 2026, Sky TV confirmed it would cut more than a dozen sales roles as part of its acquisition of Three, citing a "softer" advertising market, rising costs for its Sky Sport Now streaming service, and the expected loss of HBO Max content in mid-2026.